 The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.

-SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS OWN ARRANGEMENTS.

 Allegations against staff

 Allegations or concerns about an adult working in the school whether as a teacher, supply teacher, other staff, volunteers or contractors

-At NAME OF SCHOOL we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Education Standards Manager/Chair of Governors who can be contacted by [state method of contact].
+At St Joseph’s we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Education Standards Manager/Chair of Governors who can be contacted by telephone or email – see contact details on p.5.

-Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher/principal.
+Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher

 Concerns may come from various sources, for example, a suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.

-The headteacher/principal has to decide whether the concern is an allegation or low-level concern.
+The Headteacher has to decide whether the concern is an allegation or low-level concern.
 The term ‘low-level’ concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for referral to the Local Authority Designated Officer (LADO) (see below).

 Allegations